Mental health ecosystem

 Grady Trauma Project

 As part of our work to understand the context of mental health for different patient populations, we provided an unrestricted educational grant to the Grady Trauma Project in Atlanta, Georgia.
 This project focused on exploring the mental health care needs and attitudes towards psychedelic therapy in marginalised and underprivileged communities.
 314 people were engaged through surveys.
-The goal was to develop culturally informed psilocybin therapy for depression and other mental health conditions.
+The goal was to develop culturally informed psilocybin treatment for depression and other mental health conditions.
 Learn more here.

 Minorities tend to be underrepresented in clinical trials.
 A review of psychedelic literature found that 82.3% of participants in psychedelic studies were non-Hispanic White.1 This lack of diversity is a barrier to understanding the safety and efficacy of novel therapies across population subgroups, which is crucial to reducing healthcare disparities and increasing health equity.
 We are working to change this and increase minority representation by seeking to understand the barriers to entry to clinical trials for both patients and therapists from diverse backgrounds.
 We believe this will lead to better science and patient outcomes.

 Our therapist training is informed by an advisory group of practitioners that have experienced and understand the realities of marginalised communities.
-This group has been instrumental in enhancing our psychological support model (the support patients receive in our clinical trials of COMP360 psilocybin therapy), shaping our therapist training programme, and developing cultural humility training for our therapists, trainers, and internal team.
+This group has been instrumental in enhancing our psychological support model (the support patients receive in our clinical trials of COMP360 psilocybin treatment), shaping our therapist training programme, and developing cultural humility training for our therapists, trainers, and internal team.
 Our advisors have helped us understand our own biases, and how to be mindful of our biases while developing our therapies.

 We are also focused on developing and supporting a diverse community of therapists.
 In our clinical trials, we communicate to the study sites that, where possible, therapists admitted to the training programme should reflect the communities where they practise, in terms of race, ethnicity, gender and other social identities.